1 Statewide Overview

 Franklin Roosevelt won Wisconsin in his first three campaigns, before narrowly losing the state in 1944.
 After FDR, the state’s support oscillated back and forth.
 Wisconsin supported Harry Truman in 1948, then voted Republican in three consecutive elections, helping elect Dwight Eisenhower twice and supporting Richard Nixon in his losing 1960 bid.
 After voting for Lyndon Johnson in 1964, the state did go on to elect Nixon in both 1968 and 1972.

 Following the Watergate scandal, Wisconsin narrowly supported Jimmy Carter over Gerald Ford.
 Ronald Reagan won the state in both campaigns by similar margins to Nixon.
-In 1992, independant candidate Ross Perot did relatively well in Wisconsin, receiving about 22% of the vote compared with 19% nationwide.
+In 1992, independent candidate Ross Perot did relatively well in Wisconsin, receiving about 22% of the vote compared with 19% nationwide.
 Bill Clinton won the state’s electoral college votes that year, albeit with the lowest share of the vote since Woodrow Wilson defeated Theodore Roosevelt’s third party bid in 1912.
 Clinton then doubled his margin of victory in 1996.

 The balance of power in the Wisconsin State Assembly (elected every two years) provides another glimpse of the state’s political trajectory.
 Republicans generally held a majority of the Assembly until Roosevelt’s first election in 1932.
 In fact, during much of the 1920s, the state’s tiny Socialist Party held more seats than the Democratic Party.